aaserwaa/Customer-Churn-Analysis/README.md

 If you want to save the trained model for later use, follow the instructions in the "Model Persistence" section.

-## Data, Data Exploration, and Preprocessing
+## Data Exploration and Preprocessing

 ### Data Overview